|

 was moving in a binary orbit with a period of 24,000 years.

-The Sun came right into line.
+As you can see, the Sun came right into line.